yeshvanth-cyber/zephyr/samples/bluetooth/broadcaster/README.rst

 Overview
 ********

-A simple application demonstrating BLE Broadcaster role functionality.
+A simple application demonstrating Bluetooth Low Energy Broadcaster role functionality.
 The application will periodically send out advertising packets with a manufacturer data element.
 The content of the data is a single byte indicating how many advertising packets the device has sent